Gaujiena Castle: History

 After the end of the war, the King of Sweden Gustav II Adolf in 1625 Swedish Livonia presented the Gaujiena castle district to the State Marshal Axel Baner.
 The inventory description of Gaujiena Castle in 1627 mentions two drawbridges, an inhabited ground floor and a castle chapel, where the church services were held.
 The plans of the castle drawn in 1634 and 1697 have been preserved in the Swedish archives.

-Second Northern War 1656–1661.
-The castle was occupied by Russian troops.
+During the Second Northern War, the castle was occupied by Russian troops.
 In March 1657, the Swedish army launched a counter-attack and besieged the troops commanded by the Vidzeme Voivodeship at Gaujiena Castle (' 'город Анзел').
-In June, the Pskov Voivodeship Matvey Sheremetyev stopped the siege of Gaujiena Castle, but lost Battle of Walk.
+In June, the Pskov Voivodeship Matvey Sheremetyev stopped the siege of Gaujiena Castle, but lost the Battle of Walk.

-During the Great Northern War in 1702, the castle was occupied and destroyed by the troops of [Peter I], and after the war the castle lost its military significance as Livonia's eastern border castle and was left to collapse.
+During the Great Northern War in 1702, the castle was occupied and destroyed by the troops of Peter the Great, and after the war the castle lost its military significance as Livonia's eastern border castle and was left to collapse.

 1848–1850.
 Johann von Wolf, the owner of Gaujiena manor, built his manor house in the territory of the forecourt.
 In 1911, Karl Woldemar von Löwis of Menar carried out archeological excavations in a medieval castle.